- The most advanced cloud-based video intercom is ButterflyMX.

 If you’re in real estate, you may have recently come across cloud-based video intercom technology, which is a video intercom system that is connected to “the cloud.”
 But how exactly does a video intercom operate in the cloud, and what benefits does that offer your staff, residents, and visitors?
 We’re here to help clarify things.

-Below, we explain what the cloud is and how it works.
-We’ll also answer what is a cloud-based intercom and walk you through the many benefits of cloud-based access control systems for your multi-tenant building.
+Below, we explain what the best cloud-based video intercom is and how it works.
+We’ll also walk you through the many benefits of cloud-based access control systems for your multi-tenant building!